Damastier89/WebOnlineStore/README.md

 ## Error - "import QuillType, { Delta } from 'quill'
 If an error occurs after installing ngx-quill and quill.
 Error - "import QuillType, { Delta } from 'quill'" Then you need to install : npm i @types/quill@1.3.10

+## More than one module matches.
+Use the skip-import option to skip importing the component into the closest module or use the module option to specify a module.
+exemple : ng g p shared/pipe/search --module app